About Me

 My role isn’t to tell you who to be.

-My role is to walk alongside you as you shift into the life, identity, and version of yourself you’ve been craving.
+My role is to walk with you as you shift into the life, identity, and version of yourself you’ve been working for.

-I specialize in supporting teens and young adults (16-35) navigating:
+I specialize in supporting young adults (18-35) navigating:

 Trauma